 #6 If it’s About Bananas, Talk About Bananas!

-Speaking of the landing page, if you get an email about banana sales- when you open the link, you don’t expect to see about apples sales, right?
+Speaking of the landing page, if you get an email about banana sales- when you open the link, you don’t expect to see about apple sales, right?
 It’s important that the landing page linked in the email aligns with the content sent in the email.
-Remember also to make the checkout process as easy as possible to your customer and your website intuitive, straightforward and easy to navigate.
+Remember also to make the checkout process as easy as possible for your customer and your website intuitive, straightforward, and easy to navigate.